AngelaNaliaka/Portfolio-Angela/README.md

 Welcome to my personal portfolio repository!
 This is where I showcase my skills, projects, and journey at the intersection of **urban planning, software development, and graphic design**.
 My mission?
 To revolutionize smart cities using technology, design, and innovation. 🌍💡

 ## 📌 About Me
-Hey, I’m **Angela Naliaka**—an **urban planner, software developer, and graphic designer** passionate about building **sustainable, smart, and tech-driven urban solutions**.
+Hey, I’m **Angela Naliaka** an **urban planner, software developer, and graphic designer** passionate about building **sustainable, smart, and tech-driven urban solutions**.
 I merge **code, creativity, and city blueprints** to drive change in **smart mobility, urban infrastructure, and digital branding**.

-When I’m not designing the **cities of tomorrow**, I’m either **optimizing telemedicine platforms, crafting futuristic branding concepts, or solving real-world challenges in hackathons**. 🚀
+When I’m not designing the **cities of tomorrow**, I’m either **optimizing my telemedicine platform, crafting futuristic branding concepts, or solving real-world challenges through hackathons**. 🚀

 ## 🖥️ Tech Stack & Skills